 Pokhara, the 'Tourist Capital of Nepal,' is the second-largest city in this Himalayan country, after Kathmandu.
 At an altitude of more than 900m, it is one of the highest cities, making it the base for many world-famous treks.
 The highlight of the town is its Lakeside, which is a boating paradise flanked by charming shops, dreamy cafés, restaurants, and pubs that make up this postcard-perfect town.

 For adventure enthusiasts, Pokhara is a popular starting point for many treks in the Annapurna Range as well as many paragliding and river rafting opportunities.
 You can take solo or tandem rides, depending on your expertise.
 River rafting and white water rafting are offered on Seti Gandaki and her tributaries.

-The city is a beautiful contrast of the bustling Lakeside Pokhara and Old Pokhara, which is home to many beautiful historical temples and is also the city's commercial hub.
-Phewa Lake (or Phewa Tal), a spectacular lake that borders Lakeside Pokhara and Old Pokhara, it flawlessly reflects the mountains that border it, making it a breathtaking photo-op.
+Pokhara city is a beautiful contrast to the bustling Lakeside Pokhara and Old Pokhara, which is home to many beautiful historical temples and is also the city's commercial hub.
+Phewa Lake (or Phewa Tal), a spectacular lake that borders Lakeside Pokhara and Old Pokhara, flawlessly reflects the mountains that border it, making it a breathtaking photo op.
 The old city houses shops where you can buy famous handicrafts, woodwork, and woolwork.
 Don't forget to visit the Tibetan Mini Market for one-of-a-kind souvenirs!